ahammamlho/ahammamlho/README.md

 ![](https://komarev.com/ghpvc/?username=ahammamlho)
 <h3 align="left">About me</h3>
 <p>
 🚀 Passionate Backend Developer | Seeking Internship Opportunities

-Hello there! 👋 I'm AHAMMAM LHOUSSAINE, a student at 1337 School, currently honing my skills in Backend development with a focus on Node.js.
-Let's build something extraordinary together! 🌐
+Hello there! 👋 I'm LHOUSSAINE, a student at 1337 School, currently honing my skills in Backend development with a focus on JavaScript, Node.js, Express.js, and MongoDB.
+I am always eager to learn new technologies and techniques to enhance my skills and stay up-to-date.
 </p>